“Like visual artists who learn to work safely with toxic paints and chemicals, musicians need the expertise to handle high-intensity sounds.”

-In solo practice, when we establish clear interpretive and technical maps, we optimize our learning and minimize the need to repeat material.
+In solo practice, when we establish clear interpretive and technical maps, we optimize our learning process and minimize the need to repeat material.

 Part I of The Musician’s Way delineates strategies that increase efficiency in both solo and ensemble practice.

-5. Use Earplugs at Noisy Events
+5. Use Earplugs in Noisy Circumstances

 6. Modify Acoustical Environments